-Compared with high-flux membranes, MCO dialyzers increase the elimination of large middle molecules, resulting in decreased predialysis solute concentrations of solutes ranging between 11.8 and 45 kDa.
-Although MCO dialysis did not normalize serum concentrations of these solutes, the net effect of enhanced clearance within the large middle-molecule spectrum could explain the range of beneficial clinical effects reported to date.
+Compared with high-flux membranes, the MCO membrane increases the elimination of large middle molecules, resulting in decreased predialysis solute concentrations of solutes ranging between 11.8 and 45 kDa.
+Although dialysis with the MCO membrane did not normalize serum concentrations of these solutes, the net effect of enhanced clearance within the large middle-molecule spectrum could explain the range of beneficial clinical effects reported to date.

-Evidence generated to date supports that HDx therapy with the Theranova MCO membrane increases the clearance of a wide range of large middle molecules and likely reduces inflammatory mediators, with a minimal transient reduction in serum albumin concentration.
+Evidence generated to date supports that the MCO Theranova membrane increases the clearance of a wide range of large middle molecules and likely reduces inflammatory mediators, with a minimal transient reduction in serum albumin concentration.